Demaryius Thomas: 2009 season

-Thomas started his senior season strong with four receptions for 101 receiving yards in a 37–17 victory over Jacksonville State.
-In the third game, he had six receptions for 133 yards and a touchdown in the 33–17 loss to Miami.
-On October 3, against Mississippi State, he had eight receptions for 174 yards and one touchdown in the 42–31 victory.
-On November 28, in the rivalry game against Georgia, he had five receptions for 127 yards and a touchdown in the 30–24 loss.
+Thomas began his senior season strong with four receptions for 101 yards in a 37–17 victory over Jacksonville State.
+In the third game, he recorded six receptions for 133 yards and a touchdown in the 33–17 loss to Miami.
+On October 3 against Mississippi State, Thomas had eight receptions for 174 yards and a touchdown in the 42–31 victory.
+On November 28, in the rivalry game against Georgia, he caught five passes for 127 yards and a touchdown in the 30–24 loss.
 Georgia Tech finished the regular season with a 10–2 record and qualified for the ACC Championship Game against Clemson.
-In the 39–34 victory, Thomas recorded a 70-yard receiving touchdown.
+In the 39–34 victory, Thomas had a 70-yard touchdown reception.
 The Yellow Jackets qualified for the Orange Bowl.
 Thomas played in the game against Iowa but did not record any statistics in his final collegiate game.

 Overall in 2009, during his redshirt junior year at Georgia Tech, Thomas had a breakout season with 46 receptions for 1,154 yards and eight touchdowns.
 This earned him First-Team All-ACC honors.
 He finished his collegiate career with 120 catches for a conference-leading 2,339 yards and 14 touchdowns.

-Many draft experts had him gaining momentum with NFL scouts going into the last couple weeks leading up to the draft and most had him as the number one or two-rated wide receiver along with Dez Bryant in the 2010 NFL Draft, including Sporting News.
-On January 8, 2010, he declared for the 2010 NFL draft.
+Many draft experts had Thomas gaining momentum with NFL scouts going into the last couple weeks leading up to the draft and most had him as the number one or two-rated wide receiver along with Dez Bryant in the 2010 NFL draft, including Sporting News.
+On January 8, 2010, he declared for the draft.